pwrdc/TransdecEnvironment/README.md

     * `Force Data Collection` - execute data collection regardless of controller mode
     * `Force Noise` - execute noised data collection
     * `Force Negative Examples` - execute negative examples data collection

+# Debugging Controls
+  * `B` to pause the simulation in editor and display debug screen
+  * `V` to toggle debug screen on and off

 ## Updating
 In order to update TransdecEnvironment you need to reset your changes by executing: